iopipe/iopipe-python/README.md

 Conditionally enable/disable the agent.
 For example, you will likely want to disabled the agent during development.
 The environment variable `$IOPIPE_ENABLED` will also be checked.

+#### `network_timeout` (int: optional = 5000)

+The number of milliseconds IOpipe will wait while sending a report before timing out.
+If not supplied, the environment variable `$IOPIPE_NETWORK_TIMEOUT` will be used if present.

-#### `timeout_window` (float|int: optional = 0.5)
+#### `timeout_window` (int: optional = 500)

-By default, IOpipe will capture timeouts by exiting your function 0.5 seconds early from the AWS configured timeout, to allow time for reporting.
+By default, IOpipe will capture timeouts by exiting your function 500 milliseconds early from the AWS configured timeout, to allow time for reporting.
 You can disable this feature by setting `timeout_window` to `0` in your configuration.
 If not supplied, the environment variable `$IOPIPE_TIMEOUT_WINDOW` will be used if present.

 ### Reporting Exceptions